wpgeorgia/portfolio/index.md

-# 🌍 Will G.'s GIS & Spatial Analysis Portfolio
+# 🏙️ Will Georgia's GIS & Data Analysis Portfolio

 Welcome!
-I'm a spatial analyst with a passion for environmental assessment and cartographic storytelling.
+I'm a Masters in Urban Analytics student at Georgia Tech with a passion for cities and the built space we inhabit.
 This portfolio highlights GIS-based analysis and interactive map design.

 ---